wp-plugins/mailin/readme.txt

 == Changelog ==
+= 2.3.5 =
+* Improve the function that send template for confirm & double optin.
+* Update the process for blacklisted contact.
+* Fix the issue of wrong subject in selected template.

 = 2.3.4 =
 * Fix the issue that user can't send selected template for confirm & double optin.
 * Fix the error if user don't have any sender on his setting.